Tettigoniidae: Life cycle

 Eggs are typically oval and may be attached in rows to plants.
 Where the eggs are deposited relates to the way the ovipositor is formed.
 It consists of up to three pairs of appendages formed to transmit the egg, to make a place for it, and place it properly.
 Tettigoniids have either sickle-shaped ovipositors which typically lay eggs in dead or living plant matter, or uniform long ovipositors which lay eggs in grass stems.
 When tettigoniids hatch, the nymphs often look like small, wingless versions of the adults, but in some species, the nymphs look nothing at all like the adult and rather mimic other species such as ants, spiders and assassin bugs, or flowers, to prevent predation.
 The nymphs remain in a mimic state only until they are large enough to escape predation.
 Once they complete their last molt (after about 5 successful molts), they are then prepared to mate.

 Distribution

 Tettigoniids are found on every continent except Antarctica.
 The vast majority of katydid species live in the tropical regions of the world.
-For example, the Amazon basin rain forest is home to over 2,000 species of katydids.
+For example, the Amazon basin tropical forests are home to over 2,000 species.
 However, katydids are found in the cool, dry temperate regions, as well, with about 255 species in North America.